cloud-native-toolkit/site-developer-guide/docs/reference/cli.md

 oc pipeline "https://github.com/my-org/my-repo#my-branch"
 ```

+!!!Note
-**Note:** When registering a remote git repo, if the branch is not provided then the default branch will be used.
+    When registering a remote git repo, if the branch is not provided then the default branch will be used.

 #### Pipeline type